Golden Ocean Group (GOGL) to Release Quarterly Earnings on Thursday

-Golden Ocean Group (NASDAQ:GOGL) is scheduled to be issuing its quarterly earnings data before the market opens on Thursday, May 20th.
-Parties interested in participating in the company’s conference call can do so using this link.
+Golden Ocean Group (NASDAQ:GOGL) will be issuing its quarterly earnings data before the market opens on Thursday, May 20th.
+Investors interested in registering for the company’s conference call can do so using this link.

-Golden Ocean Group (NASDAQ:GOGL) last posted its quarterly earnings results on Thursday, February 18th.
-The shipping company reported $0.18 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.20 by ($0.02).
-The business had revenue of $168.71 million for the quarter.
-Golden Ocean Group had a positive return on equity of 0.26% and a negative net margin of 17.84%.
+Golden Ocean Group (NASDAQ:GOGL) last announced its quarterly earnings results on Thursday, February 18th.
+The shipping company reported $0.18 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.20 by ($0.02).
+The company had revenue of $168.71 million for the quarter.
+Golden Ocean Group had a negative net margin of 17.84% and a positive return on equity of 0.26%.

 Golden Ocean Group Limited, a shipping company, owns and operates a fleet of dry bulk vessels comprising Newcastlemax, Capesize, Panamax, and Ultramax vessels worldwide.
 It owns and operates dry bulk vessels in the spot and time charter markets.
 The company transports bulk commodities, such as ores, coal, grains, and fertilizers.